 DUI / DWI Lawyer Serving Hayward, San Leandro, Castro Valley, Union City, and Other California Bay Area Cities

 When you get a DUI / DWI, you need an attorney who will be by your side throughout the entire process.
-Hiring Criminal Law Specialist Sergio H. Benavides means that you have a dedicated warrior who will fight for you and your best interests.
+Hiring One of America’s Top 100 Criminal Defense Lawyers Sergio H. Benavides means that you have a dedicated warrior who will fight for you and your best interests.

 I am proud to have helped thousands of people—both adults and juveniles—in DUI / DWI and other criminal defense cases.
 All of my clients get my closest personal attention, and even my cell phone number.
 When I am defending you, I am always available to answer questions and provide guidance.

 If you got a DUI / DWI, you are probably wondering what comes next.
 I’m here to help.
 Here’s what you need to do right now:

 - Contact the DMV Driver Safety Office in your local area to request an Administrative Hearing.
 At the hearing you will be given a chance to save your license from being automatically suspended.
 If you don’t call within 10 days of your DUI arrest, your Driver License will automatically be suspended for 4 months or longer.

 - If you retain me at my firm, I will not only take care of the DMV Administrative Hearing, I will represent you at the hearing to fight to keep your Driver License.

 - The first thing to do is request a DMV hearing to try and fight to keep your driving privilege.